This article explains some of the ways we would suggest setting up Powerpoint in order to maximise it’s effective use in remote teaching.

 See the Microsoft Website for details of how to use live captions.

-We would recommend using Loom to record audio or video with Powerpoint.
-For more information on this, see the Easy ways to record audio or video with a powerpoint presentation article.
+Alternatively, you can use a tool called Loom to record audio or video with Powerpoint.
+For more information on this, see the Easy ways to record audio or video with a PowerPoint presentation article.